A hip steroid injection is an outpatient procedure done in radiology. The hip steroid injection often provides relief for a painful hip.

 Will My pain go away after the procedure?

 Many patients feel immediate relief or decrease of their pain.
 Some others may initially get worse only to get better days later.
 There are some patients who don’t experience much relief.
 This may be because the pain you are feeling is not coming from the hip.
 Even if this is the case, this will help your doctor with further testing and treatment.

-After the procedure, the area will be cleaned and bandaged.
-You may feel some soreness or numbness but this will go away within a day.
-Take it easy with your hip that day and resume normal activities the next day.
-If the shot helps, then you may come back for another, but the often you need definitive treatment for the underlying condition.
+Take it easy with your hip the day of the procedure.
+You may resume normal activities the next day.
+If the shot helps, then you may come back for another.
+Eventually you will need definitive treatment for the underlying condition.
 In many cases this involves a hip replacement if you have bad arthritis.

 Hip steroid injection: summary

 A hip steroid injection is done to provide temporary relief of a painful hip.
 This is an outpatient procedure done in radiology.
 You stay awake during the procedure.
 The procedure is done by a radiologist who will place the steroid into your hip joint.
 He uses fluoroscopy or live X-ray to guide the needle into the hip joint.
 Many patients have some degree of relief of their pain.